Structure-wide dark matter density depletion induced by local degeneracies: Introduction

 One fundamental limitation of current N-body simulations is their incapability to capture the quantum statistical effects.
-This is rooted in the fact that particles in simulations are distinguishable, not to mention the unrealistically huge test particle mass.
-Recently, several works investigated the role played by quantum statistics on DM halos at galaxy scales \cite{Destri:2012yn,deVega:2013jfy,2013-Destri-DeVega-Sanchez-DMHalo,RAR-2015,2015-Chavanis-Lemou-Mehats,Randall:2016bqw}.
+This is rooted in the fact that particles in simulations are distinguishable, not to mention the unrealistically huge test-particle mass.
+Recently, a number of works have investigated the role played by fermionic quantum statistics on DM halos at galaxy scales \citep{Destri:2012yn,deVega:2013jfy,2013-Destri-DeVega-Sanchez-DMHalo,Domcke:2014kla,RAR-2015,2015-Chavanis-Lemou-Mehats-II,Randall:2016bqw,DiPaolo:2017geq}.
 In a regime where DM is degenerate at the center, the DM density profiles are cored.
-Most efforts were devoted to this core, which is caused by the Fermi degenerate pressure preventing the system from gravitational collapse \cite{PhysRev.55.374}.
-Unfortunately, to account for the observed core size ranging from hundreds of pc to a few tens of kpc \cite{deBlok:2008wp,Rodrigues:2017vto}, the required DM mass is about one to two orders of magnitude smaller than the mass lower bound obtained from the cosmic large-scale structure \cite{Bar:2021jff,Carena:2021bqm,Zhang:2024vkx}.
+Most efforts were devoted to this core, which is caused by the Fermi degenerate pressure preventing the system from gravitational collapse \citep{PhysRev.55.374}.
+Unfortunately, to account for the observed core size ranging from hundreds of pc to a few tens of kpc \citep{deBlok:2008wp,Rodrigues:2017vto}, the required DM mass is about one to two orders of magnitude smaller than the mass lower bound obtained from the cosmic large-scale structure \citep{Bar:2021jff,Carena:2021bqm,Zhang:2024vkx}.

-There is more to the degenerate regime and the DM profile has a low-density but extended plateau enclosing the high-density core \cite{RAR-2015}.
-Due to its dominant mass over the inner compact core, this plateau should be more relevant for the rotational curve observation for dwarf-size galaxies \cite{Siutsou:2015}.
-We call this plateau an ``outer core''.
-The properties of this outer core have been completely overlooked in the literature, which we study and show that there is significant implication regarding the cusp-core problem.
+There is more to the degenerate regime: the DM profile exhibits a low-density but extended plateau surrounding the high-density core \citep{RAR-2015,2015-Chavanis-Lemou-Mehats-II}.
+Owing to its dominant mass relative to the compact inner core, this plateau is more relevant for interpreting rotation curve observations in dwarf-sized galaxies \citep{Siutsou:2015}, and it has been observed by \citet{Chavanis:2021jds} that it may account for the observed constant surface density \citep{2009MNRAS.397.1169D,Burkert:2015-scaling,Salucci:2018hqu}.
+We refer to the degenerate core as the ``inner core'' while the extended plateau as the ``outer core.''